 Immediately.
 You will use this container on your next

-Do I have to worry how heavy the
+Do I have to worry how heavy the container might be?

 No. The new system is automated, meaning we are now having a